 Best View of the City - Mt.
 Washington

 Mt.
 Washington, sitting above the Southside of the city, offers a spectacular view of the "golden triangle" - the point where the Allegheny River and the Monongahela River join to form the Ohio River.
 Once a strategic fighting position during the Revolutionary War, Mt.
 Washington is now home to restaurants and great sightseeing.
 You can drive up to Mt.
 Washington, but one of the best ways to experience the view is by riding one of the historic moving inclines.

-If a ground view is more your style, Just Ducky offers city tours in their "duck boats."
+If a ground view is more your style, the Pittsburgh Tour Company offers city tours on their double decker buses.
 These tours highlight the history, sights, and architecture of the downtown city center.
 For river cruises, the Gateway Clipper offers many cruising experiences, including one-hour sightseeing, dinner cruises, and the Good Ship Lollipop for the kids!